Me: Here, Sue, grab this firmly and pull.

-The story begins with a large spaceship ploughing its way through the cosmos.
-Hang on… didn’t I start the last one like this?
+The story begins with a large spaceship hurtling through the cosmos.
+Hang on a minute… Didn’t I begin the last entry like this?

-Sue: Doctor Who always begins with a wobbly model shot these days.
+Sue: Doctor Who always starts with a wobbly model shot these days.
 It’s a shame.
 It’s just inviting viewers to switch over to ITV.

 Sue: William Hartnell’s brother.